Feyerabend/vm/jvm1/README.md

     (L[java/lang/String;)V
 ```

-Compare this with the above hexfile (picture above).
-This is, decoded, a call with the argument of a
+Compare this with the above hexfile (picture above) where this can be seen.
+This is, decoded,
-string array (and returning a void).
+a call with the argument of a string array (and returning a void).

 So far what we have seen is how to read class files.
 The discussion so far has been what can be
 illustrated with:

 ![Sample class read](../assets/images/jvm.png)

+Next we have a even deepr look into some details, esp.
+'Code'.